How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 What Buying Gives You That Renting Cannot

 Owning a home builds equity over time.
-Each mortgage payment reduces your loan balance, and if the property appreciates, your net worth increases along with it.
+Each mortgage payment reduces your loan balance, and if the property appreciates, your net worth increases with it.

 How Long Do You Plan to Stay in One Place?